The Pipe and Tabor Compendium

 This site is currently being developed: thank you for your patience.

-I am currently turning individual pages into muti-paged galleries to contain the
+I am turning individual pages into muti-paged galleries to contain the

-Shortly I will be asking you to tell me about aspects of this Compendium that are not working so that I can correct them.
+If there are any aspects of this Compendium that are not working please let me know so that I can correct them.

 The pipe and tabor is a musical instrument that may date back as far as Roman times in the UK.
 It has been in and out of fashion from that time to the present-day throughout Europe and many European colonies: sometimes highly fashionable in aristocratic circles and at others solely a rustic / folk or working class activity.
 Pipe and tabor players (or whatever else they have been named at the time), have been prosecuted just for playing on a Sunday in England, whereas in countries such as Spain it was, and still is, used as an element of religious symbolism and celebration.
 In other countries and at other times it was considered to be purely secular, used for entertainment indoors and out.